If the Priory is where the Prior resides, then the Theory is where God resides

 Yes, humility is fine, all that self-humiliation not so much.
 For don't we need self-esteem to achieve the highest degree of universal decency on our own, a final victory over evil?
 And a sort of moral equality not what the world right now needs most?
 Thereby having become our own 'meaning'?
 Besides, what happened to genuine dignity?
 Don't we know?
 Shouldn't we?

-Whereby, dog-fighting or arguing over the above or not, exponential personal growth rather than incessant inference or mere glib phrase-making needing to be the game!
+Whereby dog-fighting or arguing over the above or not, exponential personal growth rather than incessant inference or mere glib phrase-making needing to be the game!
 Remaining supremely pragmatic at all times, instead of incongruously turning philosophy or even modern science and technology accompanied by their brand new mythologies, into some crypto-religion yet again.
-With holier than thou hierarchies accommodating classical power-seekers aided by the usual suspects, those habitual acolytes and sycophants, never forgetting that scientifically speaking we still do not understand the double birth through metamorphosis of caterpillar and butterfly, of tadpole and frog, man incapable of concocting an organic capsule from which, under a hot lamp and pouring some water over it, a beautiful rose or strawberry will grow.
+With holier than thou hierarchies accommodating classical power-seekers aided by the usual suspects, those habitual acolytes and sycophants, never forgetting that scientifically speaking we still do not understand the etraordinary double birth through metamorphosis of caterpillar and butterfly, of tadpole and frog, man incapable of concocting an organic capsule from which, under a hot lamp and pouring some water over it, a beautiful rose or strawberry will grow.
 Or for that matter, and to hell with Fabergé, by himself create an egg that actually works...!